 Transfer from Level 3 to Level 2:

-- Approximately \$8.0 million of net FX contract assets were transferred from Level 3 to Level 2 as inputs (volatilities) became observable. - Approximately \$49.7 million of net equity contract liabilities were transferred from Level 3 to Level 2 as inputs (volatilities and correlations) became observable.
+• Approximately \$72.9 million of net equity contract assets were transferred from Level 3 to Level 2 as inputs (volatilities and correlations) became observable.

 (2) Items for which the Company elected Fair value option under ASC 825.